opinion

 Millennials have all entered their 30s, and some elder millennials — including yours truly — are approaching their mid-40s.
 Gen X is now 45-60.
 These two groups make up 50% of the population in North America and outnumber Gen Z by 54%.

 At the same time, awareness of midlife changes is exploding, as conversations about the intersections of physical and sexual wellness are taking place in the public eye on a scale we have never experienced before.
-From Oprah’s recent special “The Menopause Revolution” and Dax Shepard’s interview with menopause expert Dr. Mary Claire Haver, to Andrew Huberman’s lesson on optimizing testosterone and estrogen, to Mel Robbins’ dive into erectile dysfunction with Dr. Rena Malik, sex and aging have become front and center.
+From Oprah’s recent special “The Menopause Revolution” and Dax Shepard’s interview with menopause expert Dr. Mary Claire Haver, to Andrew Huberman’s lesson on optimizing testosterone and estrogen, to Mel Robbins’ dive into erectile dysfunction with Dr. Rena Malik, sex and aging are now front and center.
 The algorithms that tailor our social media feeds, podcast recommendations and mainstream entertainment target folks in midlife with information and entertainment about the latest aging hacks.

 The upshot: A huge number of these midlife consumers are body-conscious, pleasure-accepting and aging-informed.
 These are folks who are experiencing the effects of the hormonal changes that come in midlife but are not willing to sacrifice their sexual pleasure, their health or their wellness as they get older.
 They are actively seeking solutions to the side effects of aging that limit them — and our industry has solutions to offer.